MDeLuise/plant-it/online-resources/documentation/content/installation/configurations.md

 - **SMTP_PASSWORD**: The password of the email account used for authentication.
 - **SMTP_AUTH**: This parameter enables or disables authentication for the SMTP server.
 - **SMTP_START_TLS**: This parameter enables or disables the use of STARTTLS for secure communication with the SMTP server.
+- **CONTACT_MAIL**: contact address to use in the email templates if a user want to contact the administrator

 Please note that some providers, such as Gmail, may require the use of an [application-specific password](https://support.google.com/mail/answer/185833?hl=en) for authentication.